piecedigital/bubble/README.md

 - Improvements: 0.14.4
   - Improved stream reordering **ok**
   - Fixed host checking.
 It no longer checks for hosts for unmounted components **observing**
+- Bug Fix: 0.14.5
+  - Fixed a bug where a single stream was not visible **ok**

 # Things to add eventually